EDCD/EDDI/SpeechResponder/Variables.md

 Details of an individual commodity being carried.

-    - `name` name of the cargo (e.g. Tea)
+	- 'name' name of the cargo (e.g. Tea)
-    - `commodity` the object containing commodity details
+	- 'commodity' object containing commodity details
-	- `category` the category of the commodity (e.g. Foods, Machinery, Technology)
+	- 'category' category of the commodity (e.g. Foods, Machinery, Technology)
+	- 'owned' number of units privately purchased or collected (not stolen or mission related)
-    - `stolen` the number of units flagged as stolen
+	- 'stolen' number of units flagged as stolen
-    - `haulage` the number of units associated with a mission
+	- 'haulage' number of units associated with a mission
 	- 'haulageData' list of mission related specifics for associated haulage
-    - `owned` the number of units privately purchased or collected (not stolen or mission related)
+	- 'total' total number of units
-    - `total` the total number of units
+	- 'need' number of units needed to satisfy all mission requirements associated with cargo
-    - `price` the price of an individual unit
+	- 'price' price of an individual unit

 ## Haulage